Welcome to today's edition of the Rush 24-7 podcast.

 They only want to see the things that they can use to tear it down.

-Uh and and so death, suffering, misery, it just describes them to me.
+And so death, suffering, misery, it just describes them to me.

 Andrew, in Nazareth, Pennsylvania, Open Line Friday, and it's your turn.

-Uh Ditto's Rush from a 19-year-old conservative college student.
+Ditto's Rush from a 19-year-old conservative college student.

 Thank you, sir.

-I just wanted to get your take on Lynn Swan uh running for governor, and also uh Rick Santorum.
+I just wanted to get your take on Lynn Swan running for governor and also Rick Santorum is running for re-election and trailing behind a supposedly pro-life Democrat.

-You know, if if you go to Pittsburgh and Philadelphia, two biggest cities, big Democrat states, big Democrat cities, even in the suburbs of Philadelphia where you have uh so-called Republicans, they are not Republicans on social matters.
+You know, if you go to Pittsburgh and Philadelphia, two biggest cities, big Democrat states, big Democrat cities, even in the suburbs of Philadelphia where you have so-called Republicans, they are not Republicans on social matters.

-They're like Arlan Spector.
+They're like Arlen Specter.

 They'll be okay on foreign policy and economics and so forth.

-When it comes to social, by that I mean abortion.
+When it comes to social, by that I mean abortion, these people are moderate as they can be.

-I've run into these people, and they come up to me frequently and say, You gotta get the Christian right out of the party.
+They come up to me frequently and say, you got to get the Christian right out of the party.

 We're never going to get anywhere unless you get the Christian right out of the party.

-What they mean by that is my wife is nagging me.
+What they mean by that is, my wife is nagging me.

-I can't stay a Republican as my wife is and they're they're they're just it's they're i th Philadelphia, suburban Philadelphia where the Republicans live, becoming more and more like suburban New York City.
+And they're just, Philadelphia, suburban Philadelphia, where the Republicans live, becoming more and more like suburban New York City.

 They loaded up in that state.

-Uh Pennsylvania is a blue state.
+Pennsylvania is a blue state.

-I mean, it's like Connecticut, Massachusetts, and so forth, and even the Republicans there are um uh not what you would call full-fledged conservative uh republics, particularly when you start talking about social issues, and Santorum's identity is based on conservative social issues.
+And even the Republicans there are not what you would call full-fledged conservative Republics, particularly when you start talking about social issues.

 As for Lynn Swan, I love the guy.

-This did not did not come as a surprise.
+This did not come as a surprise.

-Uh but I I love the guy.
+But I love the guy.

-Uh and he's I I'm I'm with him on I don't know his whole roster of issues and where he comes down, but the things that I've uh spoken with him about is no question in my mind that he's uh he's a uh a genuine conservative guy, a hero on the western side of the state uh over in Pittsburgh and still lives there.
+And I'm with him on, I don't know his whole roster of issues and where he comes down, but the things that I've spoken with him about, there's no question in my mind that he's a genuine conservative guy.

-Uh And he's a solid citizen.
+And he's a solid citizen.

 Plus, he loves fine wine.